It’s tempting to see dad as a babysitter when mom steps out, but learn why dads are co-parents, not the occasional extra help.

-On mom boards, I hear moms wondering how to get dads to pitch in more, especially with kids.
+Whether on mom boards or among your friends, you hear moms wondering how to get dads to pitch in more, especially with the kids.

 But even with a willing husband, there have been times when I wasn’t always so eager to unburden my duties.

-We were heading out the door, and without thinking, I grabbed the baby, the diaper bag and my own purse.
-I walked straight to the garage door, fumbling at my keys and trying to reach the doorknob.
-All while carrying the baby and my bundles when my husband, “Let me do it.”
+One time, we were heading out the door and, without thinking, I grabbed the baby, the diaper bag, and my purse.
+I walked straight to the garage door, fumbling at my keys and trying to reach the doorknob before my husband, “Let me do it.”

-I didn’t even stop to think that he could open the door too, particularly since he wasn’t carrying the baby.
+I didn’t even stop to think that he could open the door or carry the baby or the bags.

-We talked about that incident later that night.
-He pointed out that he wants to do more, especially if I’m struggling with a heavy load (literally).
+Still, we talked about that incident later that night.
+He pointed out that he wanted to do more, especially if I’m struggling with a heavy load (literally).
 I hadn’t even realized that I was trying to do everything myself or that my husband wanted to share the burden.

-I had to remind myself that when my husband is around, I needed to step back.
-To share the load, and give him the opportunity to care for his son as well.
-I needed to let him do things his way and parent the way he wanted to as well.
+I had to remind myself that I needed to step back, especially when he was around.
+Parenthood meant sharing the load and allowing him to care for his son as well.
+And the most important thing was that I needed to let him do things his way and parent the way he wanted to as well.

-Kids need to see their dads willingly chop up their food, do their laundry and sing them lullabies.
-And hopefully they’ll be another generation that will blur gender lines with parental duties.
-(And for this reason, I applaud stay-at-home dads and their partners most of all for paving the way.)
+He sees dad willingly chop up his food, do his laundry, and sing him lullabies.
+And hopefully, he can grow up in a generation that blurs gender lines with parenting duties.
+(And for this reason, I applaud stay-at-home dads and involved fathers for paving the way.)

 - Dad Bashing: Why It Needs to Stop